Ali-Nasir2/hacki/README.md

           similarity_matrix = cosine_similarity(tfidf_matrix, tfidf_matrix)
 Makes a similarity 2D matrix, showing the relation between the movies with i rows and j columns.

+    @app.route('/')
+    def home():
+    """
+    Render the homepage.
+    """
+    return render_template('index.html')

+Tells the main route of the app and uses the flask function of render_template to render the index.html page which displays it on the client side.

+    @app.route('/recommend', methods=['POST'])
+This is also a app route which will only be called if the client requests the recommendations and thus is only restricted to deal with the POST requests.

+         if df is None:
+        return jsonify({"error": "Dataset is not available.
+Please check your data file."}) If the dataset is empty after all the calculations then give an error.

+         movie_name = request.form.get('search_query', '').lower()
+This stores the movie name entered to be searched in a key type of structor that will be used to search the movie in the database

+         unique_titles = set()

+Just makes a set, A set is used for unique values